pratikshyadash2410/pratikshyadash2410/README.md

 **B.Tech in Computer Science & Engineering | Bhubaneswar, IN**

-I'm an aspiring Data Analyst who loves the process of turning messy, real-world data into decisions someone can actually act on — from writing the right SQL query to building a dashboard that makes the answer impossible to miss.
+I'm an aspiring Data Analyst who loves the process of turning messy, real world data into decisions someone can actually act on — from writing the right SQL query to building a dashboard that makes the answer impossible to miss.
 Lately, I've been exploring how AI can make that process faster and more accessible, without cutting corners on rigor.

 - 🎓 **Education:** Trident Academy of Technology, Bhubaneswar
 - 💼 **Experience:** Data Analyst Intern @ Unified Mentor (Jun 2025 – Sep 2025)